 A judgment lien is a type of security interest that a judgment creditor can obtain against your property.
 Below you can learn how a creditor gets a judgment lien, what property the lien can affect, and more.

-If you owe money on your car and you file for Chapter 7 bankruptcy, you must decide whether you want to keep your car or surrender it.
+If you owe money on your car and file for Chapter 7 bankruptcy, you must decide whether to keep or surrender it.
+Learn how to let the bankruptcy court and creditors know your intention.